Param-Raval/shadow-sight/README.md

 * matplotlib

 ## Run
+* Download the checkpoints (pre-trained model) from [here](https://drive.google.com/drive/folders/1J1l21k5AoUXHxic-Bj3eXBFP--YzjFXO?usp=sharing) and place them in a folder called *checkpoints*.

-Run `app.py` to start the application locally.
+* Run `app.py` to start the application locally.
 You can make changes to parameters inside the scripts as needed.

 ## Some Implementation Details from the ST-CGAN project